neilramaswamy/structured-streaming/docs/tour/stateless/selection_projection.md

 TODO(wei), code example.

-## Selection and Projection
+## Projection and Selection

 Now, we'll put the following four concepts together to write a fairly useful stateless stream:

-- Debugging sources (TODO: neil)
+- Debugging sources (TODO: argh, I wish we had the memory source)
 - Column projection
 - Column generation
 - Column selection

-TODO(neil).
+TODO(not wei).
 I need to work with Ryan to figure out what to put here, and also need to see if we can use the "memory" source.